 Tooth cavities are also known as tooth decay or dental caries.
 This is a disease in which bacteria damages and demineralizes the tooth enamel, dentin and cementum of the oral cavity.
 The consumption of sugary items and carbohydrates triggers dental caries.
 The bacteria in the mouth to produce certain types of acids.
 These acids start damaging the tooth enamel.
 A cavity results if and if the enamel is not mineralized back through the remineralization process.

 Dental cavities are basically holes in the teeth.
-The treatment for dental cavities should be initiated immediately.
+According to the Oral Health Care Specialist, the treatment for dental cavities should be initiated immediately.
 Otherwise, it can cause pain, infection and tooth loss.
 Dental caries or tooth cavities are among the most common diseases in the world.

 Initially, dental cavities appear as a small chalky area and later turn into a large cavity.
 This cavity can usually be spotted by everyone.
 However, sometimes the cavities form in areas of teeth where the visibility is poor.
 Radiographs and other methods can help to detect the existence and extent of dental cavities.